openstack/ironic/doc/source/dev/releasing.rst

   version history (doc/source/dev/webapi-version-history.rst) to indicate that they were part of the new release.

+* Set appropriate defaults for TEMPEST_BAREMETAL_MIN_MICROVERSION and TEMPEST_BAREMETAL_MAX_MICROVERSION in devstack/lib/ironic to make sure that unsupported API tempest tests are skipped on stable branches.

 .. _`standards`: http://docs.openstack.org/developer/ironic/dev/faq.html#know-if-a-release-note-is-needed-for-my-change

 Things to do after releasing